Vice Chancellor Bill Stackman joined the university in 2019, nearly 40 years after he received his master’s degree from Mizzou.

 Stackman earned a bachelor’s degree and master’s degree in parks and recreation administration from the University of Kentucky and the University of Missouri, respectively.
 He earned a master’s degree in education administration from West Virginia University and completed his doctorate in educational leadership: policy, planning and administration from Boston University.

-Stackman is currently pursuing his fifth degree, a master of education in educational, school and counseling psychology with an emphasis in positive coaching from MU’s College of Education.
+Stackman is currently pursuing his sixth degree, a master of social work from MU’s School of Social Work.

 “I’m honored and thrilled to serve an institution that has given me so much,” Stackman said.
 “To this day, Mizzou is a very special place for me as I formed relationships as a student there that are still near and dear to my heart today.”